Congo pufferfish: Description

+Like all members of the genus Tetraodon, the Congo puffer is capable of inflating itself with water or air when stressed or otherwise frightened.
+It also has a deadly toxin like most species.

 They are inactive fishes, spending most of their time buried in sand or other substrate, with the ability to adapt their colouration to hide from potential prey.
 However, many colour variations are seen within the species, ranging from black to sandy to bright red.
-It will not change to blue, though, but if in a dark substrate will generally become darker in color.
+If in a dark substrate, it will generally become darker in color.

-Like all members of the genus Tetraodon, the Congo puffer is capable of inflating itself with water or air when stressed or otherwise frightened.
-It also has a deadly toxin like most species.

 In captivity

-Tetraodon miurus require a tank with at least 60cm in length, 40cm depth and 30cm tall.
+Congo puffers require a tank with at least 60cm in length, 40cm depth and 30cm tall.

-It is important that the T.miurus is provided with a very soft, sand substrate - at least 5cm deep - so the fish is able to exhibit its natural wallowing behaviour.
+It is important that the Congo puffer is provided with a very soft, sand substrate - at least 5cm deep - so the fish is able to exhibit its natural wallowing behaviour.